Paying Your Council Tax

 If you are in receipt of Income Support or income based Jobseekers Allowance or contribution-based Jobseekers Allowance or Pension Credit, deductions can be made to achieve settlement of your debt.

-New debt recovery procedures available to Cheshire East Council means Council debtors could find themselves bankrupt.
+Debt recovery procedures available to Cheshire East Council means debtors could find themselves bankrupt.
 These measures enable the authority to tackle the small number of people in the area who are defaulting on paying Council Tax.
 We can now instigate insolvency proceedings.
 For an individual this could mean bankruptcy and for a company it means we have the authority to wind up a business.
 All the costs will be met by the debtor.

 For more information about a Summons, Liability Order and options available to the Council to collect the debt that is owed, follow the link to our Summons / Liability Order FAQs.